biomed-AI/CapECG/README.md

 The predicted ECG traits are input into "DeepCVD_pred.py" to predict the risk of CVDs by running the code:
 ```
-python DeepCVD_pred.py  --CVD_name CVD \ # the name of cardiovascular disease for prediction
+python DeepCVD_pred.py  --CVD CVD \ # the name of cardiovascular disease for prediction
                 --ECG_trait_path  ./data/predicted_ECG_traits/feature.csv \ # input ECG traits
                 --out ./data/CVD_risk.csv  # output (predicted CVD risk)
 ```
 Running the above command will generate one output file in the output path:
 - `./data/CVD_risk.csv`: a table storing the predicted CVD risk.
 The first column is the human ID, and the second column is the predicted risk of the disease.

-The code "cvd_pred.py" is developed for predicting six types of diseases including essential hypertension (EH), angina pectoris (AP), myocardial infarction (MI), ischaemic heart disease (IHD), Atrial fibrillation (AF) and Coronary atherosclerosis (CA).
-The "CVD_name" is required input into "DeepCVD_pred.py", which is the short name of disease.
+The code "DeepCVD_pred.py" is developed for predicting six types of diseases including essential hypertension (EH), angina pectoris (AP), myocardial infarction (MI), ischaemic heart disease (IHD), Atrial fibrillation (AF) and Coronary atherosclerosis (CA).
+The "CVD" is required input into "DeepCVD_pred.py", which is the short name of disease.

 ### 3.2 Use ECG traits to perform GWAS analysis